Welcome from Peter Scott, CEO

 - Flexi time: Staff are able to carry over a maximum of 22.5 hours per month which must be used in the following month or forfeited.
 This is a non-contractual benefit.

 - Group Pension Scheme: up to 12% employer contribution if an employee contributes 5% (if staff opt to pay less, then the employer contribution reduces).
-This is a contractual benefit. (subject to review/enhancement).
+This is a contractual benefit.
+(Currently subject to review/enhancement).

-If you have any queries or would like a confidential discussion about the role, please contact Catriona Mackie or Katy Gall at our recruitment partners, Aspen People, on 0141 212 7555 in the first instance.
-Should you wish a further discussion then a conversation with Margaret Wheatley (Head of Policy) or Peter Scott (CEO) can be arranged.
+If you have any queries or would like a confidential discussion about the role, please contact Catriona Mackie or Katy Gall at our recruitment partners, Aspen People, on 0141 212 7555 in the first instance, or Peter Scott, ILF Scotland CEO, on 07392 287567.

 To apply, please click here to upload your CV, covering letter and equal opportunities monitoring form (this form can be downloaded by clicking here).
 We would also be grateful if you could include the following information in your covering letter: